shibayan/appservice-acmebot/README.md

 ### 2. Enable App Service Authentication

-Open the `Authentication / Authorization` menu in Azure Portal and enable App Service authentication.
+In the Azure Portal, open the Function blade then select the `Authentication / Authorization` menu and enable App Service authentication.
 Select the `Login with Azure Active Directory` as the action to perform if the request is not authenticated.
 We recommend using Azure Active Directory as your authentication provider, but it works with other providers as well, although it's not supported.

 ![Enable App Service Authentication with AAD](https://user-images.githubusercontent.com/1356444/49693401-ecc7c400-fbb4-11e8-9ae1-5d376a4d8a05.png)